-Typically at least one cabinet member will be required to undergo ‘critical friend’ questioning at each committee meeting.
+Typically, at least one cabinet member must undergo ‘critical friend’ questioning at each committee meeting.

 Committees may appoint sub-committees or task groups on either a formal or informal basis, with each responsible for implementing their own work programme.
 An example of this includes the Health Urgency Committee.

-Our frontline councillors are appointed as voting members of committees, with political representation of each being proportional to that of the wider council.
-Persons who are not elected members may be appointed to committees, some of whom may be entitled to vote on a decision, reflecting our statutory obligations.
+Our frontline councillors are appointed as voting members of committees with political representation of each being proportional to that of the wider council.
+Anyone who isn't elected members may be appointed to committees, some of whom may be entitled to vote on a decision, reflecting our statutory obligations.

-No member may be involved in scrutinising a decision in which he/she has been directly involved and committees are not permitted to include members of the executive (the Leader, cabinet members, etc).
+No member may be involved in scrutinising a decision which they have been directly involved in, and committees are not permitted to include members of the executive (the Leader, cabinet members, etc).